Gardening and being out in nature has so many therapeutic benefits for our bodies and minds.

 Gardening can also help to reduce stress levels, which can impact memory negatively.
 In addition, the act of gardening itself can help to stimulate the mind and promote mental activity, both of which are important for maintaining a healthy memory.

-Gardening has been shown to offer a number of benefits for cognitive function, memory recall, and stress reduction and may be a helpful activity for those struggling with memory loss.
+Gardening has been shown to offer a number of benefits for cognitive function, memory recall, and stress reduction and it may be a helpful activity for those struggling with memory loss.

 Keep reading to find out more about how gardening and horticultural therapy can help someone who has dementia or Alzheimer’s disease.

-Is Gardening Good For The Brain?
+Is Gardening Good for the Brain?